How to view host vulnerabilities in your Azure Kubernetes service clusters.

 You can download this high level view by clicking the download link for a csv file to be shared and reviewed.

-Figure 17: Download csv
+Figure 17: Download csv_palo-alto-networks

-Figure 18: CSV file
+Figure 18: CSV file_palo-alto-networks

-Figure 19 - Vulnerabilities
+Figure 19 - Vulnerabilities _palo-alto-networks

 Placing the cursor over the Risk factor will display the attack complexity, attack vector and severity details.

-Figure 20 - Risk Factor
+Figure 20 - Risk Factor_palo-alto-networks

 Downloading this report will create an external findings csv file that contains all of the vulnerabilities for the selected host.
 This report can be given to a team to remediate from the Asset Explorer dashboard in Prisma Cloud.

-Figure 21: CSV output
+Figure 21: CSV output_palo-alto-networks

 Conclusion

-In summary, this article guides you through the steps to view host vulnerabilities in your Azure kubernetes worker nodes directly from the Asset Inventory and Asset explorer page.
+In summary, this article guides you through the steps to view host vulnerabilities in your Azure Kubernetes worker nodes directly from the Asset Inventory and Asset explorer page.
 Also included the process to locate the node names for a given AKS cluster using the Azure Portal and the CLI.
 Once we identified the names, we used filters in the Asset Inventory page to view vulnerability data that normally is displayed in Compute.
 Using the Asset Explorer is another way to obtain visibility into your environment and review the audit trail.

 References: